Liner Local Coordinates

 3.0 Defining the Liner Local Coordinates

-In the Define Liner Local Coordinates for Tunnels dialog under the Select Edge tab, we can input a vector manually or use the geometry to define the tunnel axis which will be the local y-axis.
+- In the Define Liner Local Coordinates for Tunnels dialog under the Select Edge tab, we can input a vector manually or use the geometry to define the tunnel axis which will be the local y-axis.
 We can also choose to input trend and plunge angles in the Trend and Plunge tab.
-For this case, in the Select Edge tab, select the right pick edge tool to use the geometry to define the tunnel axis.
+For this case, in the Select Edge Tab, select the pick edge tool (on the right side of the dialog) to use the geometry to define the tunnel axis.
 Now select any edge pointing in the tunnel axis direction and the vector coordinates will be automatically filled.
-Select OK.

 A new tunnel frame entity is created, which shows the local coordinate system for each side face of the tunnel.
 When defining a tunnel frame using the Define Local Coordinates for Tunnels option, it is important to select all faces that liner results will need to be converted to the frame’s local coordinate system.
 Liner results that are not on a face defined in the tunnel frame are not guaranteed to be converted using the correct local coordinate system based on the liner’s orientation at that point.
 There is also an option to manually define the local coordinate system using Support > Define Liner Local Coordinates which does not require the selection of faces.
 When using a frame defined in this manner, all liner results will be converted to the frame’s local coordinate system.